marfarma/hotfix/readme.txt

 * Hotfix for WP 3.0.5 comment text KSES overzealousness.

 == Upgrade Notice ==
+= 0.4 =
+Upgrade if you're running WordPress 3.1 to fix a bug with taxonomy query manipulations.

 = 0.3 =
 If you're not running WordPress 3.0.5 and you're getting a "Line 19" error, this update will fix that.